 - 1x 320g/11.3oz sheet of Puff Pastry (see notes)

 - 1 large White Potato, diced into small cubes (approx 300g/10.5oz)

 - 1 large Onion, grated on a box grater (approx 150g/5oz once grated)

 - 1 tsp Dijon Mustard (can sub English if you prefer that flavour)

 - 1 tsp finely diced Fresh Parsley, (not a deal-breaker if you don't have this)

 - 1 Egg, beaten for wash

-To the bowl add your cheese, mustard, parsley and cream/milk.
-Give it a good stir and leave to one side.
+- To the bowl add cheese, mustard, parsley, cream and a couple of hefty pinches of salt & pepper.
+Give it a good stir and leave it to one side.

 - Slice the pastry into 4 equal rectangles.
 Split your filling into 4 and place to one side of each rectangle.
 Brush around the edges with egg wash then fold over and push down with your fingers to secure.
 Using a fork, press down around the outside of each pasty, then clean up with a knife.
 Slice a few steam holes on the top of each pasty.